SACTAN/RAG_with_Ollama_Gradio/README.md

 # RAG with Ollama and Gradio

 This project implements a Retrieval-Augmented Generation (RAG) system using FastAPI, LangChain, Ollama, and Gradio.
-The system allows users to upload documents through a Gradio UI, which are then processed into vector embeddings using ChromaDB.
+The system allows users to upload private documents through a Gradio UI, which are then processed into vector embeddings using ChromaDB.
 Users can then query the system to retrieve answers based on the stored documents.
+This has been set up with local LLM, can be extended to any project which can act as a information directory for everyone belong to that project.

 ## Features